ProjectPythia/pythia-foundations/foundations/conda.md

 :::{note}
 Users looking for a full-featured commercially licensed and supported Python environment manager should take a look at [Anaconda](https://www.anaconda.com/), which may be [free for academic usage](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research).

-The Conda package manager and our recommended Miniforge installation are open source and free for all users.
+The conda package manager and our recommended Miniforge installation are open source and free for all users.
 :::

-## Creating a Conda Environment
+## Creating a conda environment

-A Conda environment is an interoperable collection of specific versions of packages or libraries that you install and use for a specific workflow.
-The Conda package manager takes care of dependencies, so everything works together in a predictable way.
+A conda environment is an interoperable collection of specific versions of packages or libraries that you install and use for a specific workflow.
+The conda package manager takes care of dependencies, so everything works together in a predictable way.
 One huge advantage of using environments is that any changes you make to one environment will not affect your other environments at all, so you are much less likely to "break" something!

-To create a new Conda environment, type `conda create --name` and the name of your environment in your terminal, and then specify any packages that you would like to have installed.
+To create a new conda environment, type `conda create --name` and the name of your environment in your terminal, and then specify any packages that you would like to have installed.
 For example, to install a Jupyter-ready environment called `sample_environment`, type

 ```
 conda create --name sample_environment python jupyterlab